microsoft/vscode-cmake-tools/docs/configuration.md

 needed by cpptools to make Intellisense work correctly.
 If true, this file will always be kept in sync with the current build type and target.
-- ``cmake.cpptools.defaultTarget`` is the name of the default target to use to update the `c_cpp_properties.json` file (e.g. when the current target is `all` or any other invalid target which doesn't produce any defines / include paths)
+- ``cmake.cpptools.defaultTarget`` is the name of the default target to use to update the `c_cpp_properties.json` file (e.g. when the current target is `all`) If you want to specify multiple targets, you can by separating them with a semi-colon.
+For instance: `"libA;libB;someExe"`.
+This can be useful when working in projects with one or more lib and the using executable, but be carefull: include paths and defines of all the targets will be merged, so intellisense might have some troubles if you have conflicting defines / include paths.
 - ``cmake.cpptools.intelliSenseMode`` for the `intelliSenseMode` field in `c_cpp_properties.json`
 - ``cmake.cpptools.limitSymbolsToIncludedHeaders`` for the `limitSymbolsToIncludedHeaders` field in `c_cpp_properties.json`
 - ``cmake.cpptools.databaseFilename`` for the `databaseFilename` field in `c_cpp_properties.json`